 Another option is by Mind Reader that can hold up to 50 OriginalLine units or 24 Vertuoline units.
 It’s very basic form of storage liked by everyone and is convenient to use.

-Recycling Issue: There are some drawbacks to the Nespresso Brewing Method also.
 The pods themselves are supposedly recyclable but Nestlé has not been transparent about how successful their recycling efforts have been.
-There is enough concern about the environmental impact of pod coffee that it has recently been banned in Hamburg, Germany, and it’s likely that we will see similar bans in other places too in the near future.
+There is enough concern about the environmental impact of pod coffee.